ledisdb/ledisdb/doc/commands.md

 2) "world"
 ```

 ### hclear key

-Deletes the hash key
+Deletes the specified hash keys

 **Return value**

-int64: the number of fields in the hash stored at key.
+int64: the number of fields in the hash stored at key

 **Examples**